alal9000/socializer_dev/scratch.md

 today:

-. pagination for friends page, sorted in alphabetical order
+. pagination for friends page

 . ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)